Ender-Development/EnderModpackTweaks/FEATURES.md

 ### [Neat](https://www.curseforge.com/minecraft/mc-mods/neat)

 - rewrote parts of it
-- achieved a small performance improvement
+- achieved a noticeable performance improvement
 - added a bunch more config options
 - only allow rendering when a specific item is equipped
 - allow specific items to increase the render distance of the health bar
+- allow the render to linger, when using the "focused only" mode

 ### [Pack Crash Info](https://www.curseforge.com/minecraft/mc-mods/pack-crash-info)